 Our Health Care Providers

-Diana Hall | PNP, MSN, MS, RN
+Diana | PNP, MSN, MS, RN

 Pronouns: she/her/hers

-Diana Hall is the medical provider at Outside In’s School Based Health Center at Milwaukie High School.
+Diana is the medical provider at Outside In’s School Based Health Center at Milwaukie High School.
 She is a board-certified nurse practitioner specializing in pediatrics.
 She obtained her Masters of Science in Nursing from Yale University, and also earned a Masters in Science in the global health department at Unversity College London in the United Kingdom.
 Diana is passionate about child and adolescent medicine and is thrilled to be part of the OI SBHC team.
 In her free time she loves to go backpacking and travel, and has been to over 65 countries on all 7 continents.
 She also loves her dog who is named Harry Potter, after her favorite book.

-Emmy Wohlgemuth | FNP-C, CNM
+Emmy | FNP-C, CNM

 Pronouns: she/her/hers